marvincudjoe/container-api/README.md

 ## Running the application

 This project uses [Gradle](https://gradle.org/) as the build tool.
-To run the application, execute the following command:
+To run the application, execute one of the following commands:

 On Linux:
 ```shell